doncharles005/BelizeandSVGclimateinsurance/README.md

 The file SVGfloodpayout.m computes the excess rain policy payout for SVG.

 The file Belizedroughtpayout.m computes the deficit rain policy payout for Belize.
+The file SVGdroughtpayout.m computes the deficit rain policy payout for SVG.

 This code was run in Matlab 2021a.